gem/oq-engine/doc/manual/oq-manual.rst

    state string can contain letters (a–z; A–Z), numbers (0–9),
    dashes (-), and underscores (_).
 Please ensure that there is no whitespace within the name of any individual limit state.
-The number and nomenclature of the limit states used in the consequencemodel should match those used in the corresponding fragilitymodel.
+The number and nomenclature of the limit states used in the *Consequence Model* should match those used in the corresponding *Fragility Model*.

 .. code:: xml